TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC07.md

 **Collision** is when two keys  generate an identical hash.

-**Salting** is to ensure the uniqueness of encrypted outputs, by also adding random data into the hash function.
+**Salting** is to ensure the uniqueness of encrypted outputs, by adding random data into the hash function.
 This approach, guarantees a unique output even when the inputs are identical.
-The u unique and random string of characters are placed in front of each password.
+The unique and random string of characters are placed in front of each password.

 Requirements
 Your Linux machine